austin-j-taylor/Invested/README.md

 Version 1.0.2

 - Added new Push Control Style: Player can choose one of two methods to control their push:
-	-by the percentage of the maximum possible force
+	- by the percentage of the maximum possible force
-	-by a constant target force magnitude.
+	- by a constant target force magnitude.
 - Added new Force-Distance Relationship: Player can choose one of two possible formulas for the Allomantic Force:
-	-Inverse square relationship between Force and Distance -Linear relationship between Force and Distance
+	- Inverse square relationship between Force and Distance
+	- Linear relationship between Force and Distance
 - Added option to control Allomantic Force Constant
 - Added option to control Max Range